LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 ### Task 2 - Configure a Mail Flow Rule to Apply Office Message Encryption

-We have been tasked to test the behavior of implementing a new Mail flow rule to encrypt emails when "Top secret" is in the subject field.
+In this task, you will be testing the behavior of implementing a new Mail flow rule to encrypt emails when "Project Falcon" is written in the subject field or body of a email.
+Using Mail Flow rules to automatically apply Encryption can help keep your organization secure in the event a user forgets to stamp their email correctly.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.